 Read your histories. . . .

-It seemed an odd comment.
+It seemed an odd suggestion.
 If whatever secrets he protected were that visible, then why would they be dangerous?

 Still, as she thought, she did find herself feeling grateful for Bluefingers.
 Without him, she probably wouldn’t have felt the danger enough to devise her illusion of sleeping with the God King.
 She might have done something silly and rebellious, then gotten herself into more trouble.
 In a way, he was the only friend she had in the city--a person like herself, a person drawn in from another country.
 A country that was overshadowed by beautiful, bold Hallandren.
 A man who. . . .

-She trailed off as something felt odd.
+She trailed off she felt something odd.
 She opened her eyes.

 Someone loomed over her in the darkness.